|

 easier to push the ball up or sideways vs. down.

-still an advantage, if you understand that being higher is not the
+Ofcourse it is still an advantage, if you understand that being higher

 Core Strength Important in Volleyball Blocking